Why we are engaging with Calvay Housing Association Ltd (Calvay)

-- provide us with assurance that it is taking independent HR advice to support the Management Committee in its role as an employer;
+- keep us updated on progress with the ongoing work to support to the Management Committee in its role as an employer.

 What we will do

-- engage with Calvay as required to seek assurance that it has secured appropriate independent HR advice to support the Management Committee in its role as employer;
+- consider the updates on work to support the Management Committee in its role as employer;

-- meet with Calvay’s senior staff to discuss the business plan and risks to the organisation;
+- meet with Calvay’s senior staff to discuss its business plan and risks to the organisation;

-- review our regulatory status in light of this; and
+- review our regulatory status in the light of this; and

 - update our published engagement plan in the light of any material change to our planned engagement with Calvay.